Bayesian Recommender Systems

 El-Arini, Khalid; Paquet, Ulrich; Herbrich, Ralf; Gael, Jurgen Van; y Arcas, Blaise Agüera

-Transparent User Models for Personalization Inproceedings
+Transparent User Models for Personalization Proceedings Article

 In: Proceedings of the 18th ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, pp. 678–686, ACM 2012.